tyan001/BEAM/README.md

 - 📊 Cognitive examination results
 - 🔬 Clinical measurements

-Our model aims to enable early detection and intervention for cognitive health issues.
+Our goal is to enable early detection and intervention for cognitive health issues through the use of Machine Learning.

 ## 🔐 Privacy-First Approach